Currently I have three lectures and 26 workshops available to present to your guild or group

 This quilt features very colorful stars set against black and white background fabrics.
 The contrast really makes the stars pop.
 This quilt is a blend of a traditional quilt motif (the sawtooth star) and contemporary fabrics.
 It finishes at 48" square.

-The remaining twelve quilt workshops feature paper piecing to make the quilts:
+The remaining 17 quilt workshops feature paper piecing to make the quilts:

 This quilt is constructed using the paper piecing technique.
 It can be made either in this full size (50" x 50") or in a smaller class sample size, using fewer elements (24" x 24").
 I have patterns for both.